eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/createDomainParticipant.rst

  * The |DomainId-api| that identifies the domain where the DomainParticipant will be created.

  * The :ref:`dds_layer_domainParticipantQos` describing the behavior of the DomainParticipant.
-   If the provided value is :class:`TOPIC_QOS_DEFAULT`, the value of the DomainParticipantQos is used.
+   If the provided value is :class:`PARTICIPANT_QOS_DEFAULT`, the value of the DomainParticipantQos is used.

 Alternatively, instead of the two mandatory arguments above, you can use: